corda/corda-docs-portal/content/en/docs/corda-os/1.0/deploying-a-node.md

 a [Kotlin version](https://github.com/corda/cordapp-template-kotlin/blob/master/build.gradle) are available.

 Cordform is the local node deployment system for CorDapps.
-The nodes generated are intended for experimenting, debugging, and testing node configurations, but not for production or testnet deployment.
+The nodes generated are intended for experimenting, debugging, and testing node configurations, but not for production deployment.

 Here is an example Gradle task called `deployNodes` that uses the Cordform plugin to deploy three nodes, plus a notary/network map node: